onyeka-hub/blockers-and-solution/README.md

 This was because the version constrain on the providers.tf file downloaded an aws version that is lower than the version on one of the aws/modules.

 ### Solution
-Update the version to the required or appropriate version on the .terraform.lock.hcl file and run ' terraform init -upgrade '
+Update the version to the required or appropriate version on the .terraform.lock.hcl file and run `terraform init -upgrade`